snawaz/snawaz.github.com/_posts/2012-09-02-review-of-casablanca.markdown

 ###Enforcing type-constraint

 **Why do we need type-constraint? ** Every bug has its life.
 There are bugs with shorter lifespan because the programmer can find them easily; such bugs get fixed in the developement phase itself.
-They're others with a bit longer lifespan which get fixed after they're discovered in the testing phase and reported as bugs to be fixed by developers.
-However, they are others with longest lifespan, discovered in production phase, or worst after the product is released!
+They're others with a bit longer lifespan which get fixed after there are discovered in the testing phase and reported as bugs to be fixed by developers.
+However, there are others with longest lifespan, discovered in production phase, or worst after the product is released!

-Therefore, shorter the lifespan of bugs, better is the situation, as it not only avoids lots of headache, it also increases the efficiency of developers and testers.
+Therefore, the shorter the lifespan of bugs, the better is the situation, as it not only avoids lots of headache, it also increases the efficiency of developers and testers.
 So type-constraint lets compiler find error in your code at *compile-time* itself, making the lifespan of bugs *shortest*, because they get fixed immediately.
 Enforcing type-constraint in template code is one way to [program defensively][defensive-programming].
 Moreover, it is a *best* documentation in itself, as the template code *itself* speaks what type(s) it will acccept as type argument(s).

 So here is a class which has a member function template which is to be instantiated with ***only*** derived class type(s), **but no such type-constraint is enforced on its implementation**:
 {% highlight cpp %}